ningzhibin/metareport/README.md

 ```

-There is only one function {metareport} to include all options.
+There is only one function {metareport} to include all options/types.
 The main input files are data_table (summary, peptide, protein, taxon or function)
-There are internal rmarkdown template files in \inst\rmd by default.
+Internal rmarkdown template files in \inst\rmd by default.
 Users can also specify their own templates by url
+For more options, check ?metareport

-# Setup opencpu server
+# For opencpu server usage

 In order to use this function from openCPU server, users need to have an opencpu server setup first (check the [opencpu website](https://www.opencpu.org/download.html) for the installation).